sacmehta/PRU/README.md

 | PRU | 2 | 2 | 400 | 1200 | 18.51 | 66.39 | 64.30 | 148 | [Link](https://drive.google.com/open?id=1rMBQio3nITbCgPhMkgw9Kev0gVDBBS6M) |
 | PRU | 4 | 2 | 400 | 1400 | 18.90 | **64.40** | **62.62** | 151 | [Link](https://drive.google.com/open?id=1h2f3-tD7AJhmWNX-p5qMdXjaVfVd0usF) |

-With advanced dropouts such as weight dropout, PRU achieves s perplexity of 56.56 on the PenTree dataset while learning only 19 million parameters.
+**NOTE**:
+ * The performance of PRU can be further improved by using advanced methods such as weight dropout and dynamic pointer based evaluations.
+If you use evaluate above models with dynamic evaluation, then you should see an improvement in perplexity by about 6-8%.
+ * Replacing LSTM with PRU in AWD-LSTM repository, we achieve the best results with fewer parameters.
 See our paper for more details.

 ## Pre-requisite
 To run this code, you need to have following libraries: